-Molly, 32, grew up on a beef-cattle farm in the Allegheny Mountains.
-She is the author of All Downhill from Ivan Puffenbarger, a book of humorous personal essays, and is currently seeking agents for Wondermelt, a young-adult novel about a girl who starts summer camp just as her older brother is deployed to Afghanistan.
+Molly, 37, grew up on a beef-cattle farm in the Allegheny Mountains.
+She is the author of All Downhill from Ivan Puffenbarger, a book of humorous personal essays, and is currently seeking representation for Wondermelt, a young-adult novel.

 Molly has been published in The RS500, on Bloomberg.com and in The Washington Post.
 In 2015, she participated in the Words After War summer writing intensive at Marlboro College and in their winter workshop hosted by NYU’s Cultures of War Research Collaborative.
 She is a member of The Writer’s Room in New York.

 She graduated from the University of Virginia and from Northwestern University’s Medill School of Journalism.
 Molly worked as a reporter and editor at Bloomberg News before transitioning to executive communications roles at J.P.
 Morgan, Google and Genentech.